-There’s been no indication of price so far, but it’s possible Apple will stick to the same price point as the existing Intel MacBook Pro model, as it did with the M1 MacBook Air and 13-inch MacBook Pro.
+There’s been no indication of price so far, but it’s possible Apple will stick to the same price point as the existing Intel MacBook Pro model.

 The existing 16-inch MacBook Pro currently has a starting price of £2399, although we’ve no idea how much Apple will charge for the rumoured 14-inch MacBook Pro.

 The one thing we know for sure about the MacBook Pro 2021 specs is that it will feature Apple Silicon.
 Twitter account LeaksApplePro suggests this new chip could be called ‘M1X’, although clarified that the name is not final.

 A report from Bloomberg claims this new MacBook Pro chip could feature up to 8 high-performance cores and 2 energy-efficient cores.
 Bloomberg sources claim that such specs would help the new chip “greatly outpace the performance and capabilities of the current M1 chips.”

 Bloomberg also reports that the new MacBook Pro will come in 16 and 32 graphics core variations, which are both a substantial increase from the eight-core graphics found in the existing Apple M1 chip.
 All of the signs point towards Apple launching one of the more powerful laptops on the market.

 |Apple M1||Untitled Apple Chip|

 Apple analyst Ming-Chi Kuo suggests there will be no Intel configuration made available for the MacBook Pro 2021, as Apple looks to edge closer to completing its transition over to Apple Silicon.

 Apple analyst Ming-Chi Kuo says that 2021 will see “the most significant design update to the MacBook Pro in the past five years.”